zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/PD10_mf_purification/PD10_mf_purification.md

 8. When no more microfilariae are observed in the flow-through, wash the column and prepare it for storage by adding the RPMI-1640 containing sodium azide to the column in 5 mL aliquots.
 When 20 mL of the storage solution has flowed through the column, add the remaining 5 mL of storage solution and cap the column.

 9. Return the capped column to the 50 mL conical used for storing the column and add a tally mark to the tube to indicate the number of times the column has been used.
-Then store the column upright at 4°C for future use.
+Then store the column at 4°C for future use.

-  **Note:** PD-10 columns can be used up to 3 times using the gravity protocol if stored properly at 4°C with 0.01% sodium azide.
+  **Note:** PD-10 columns can be used up to 10 times using the gravity protocol if stored properly at 4°C with 0.01% sodium azide.
 Spinning the column in a centrifuge is not encouraged as it will pack the resin bed and inhibit the reusable capabilities of the column.